-I've already mentioned that you can choose between Move and Motor blocks when turning.
+I've already mentioned that you can choose between Move Steering and Move Tank blocks when turning.
 You can also create custom blocks using the My Block builder.
 The following subsections show how to program these different choices.

-Move Block
+Move Steering Block

-We talked about the Move block for use when we wanted to go straight.
-Now that we want to turn, the Move block can be used again.
-The Move block has a steering parameter that allows for values between - 100 and 100.
-A slider on the block can move 10 positions to the right and 10 positions to the left, and each position represents increments of 10.
-If you wish to enter a value that is not an increment of 10, you can simply pass it in via the wired parameter.
+I mentioned earlier in Chapter 3 that the Move Steering block would be use when you wanted a robot to go straight.
+Now that you want the robot to turn, the Move Steering block can be used again.
+The Move Steering block has a steering parameter that allows for values between -100 and 100.
+A slider on the block can move 100 positions to the right and 100 positions to the left.

-The key values that are helpful with using the Move block for steering are in Table 4-1.
+The key values that are helpful with using the Move block for steering are provided in Table 4-1.